 The blissful afterglow you feel post run or intense gym sesh is one of the main reasons why people work out in the first place.
 But how intense or long does a workout have to be before this so-called, feel good “high” kicks in?
-And WTF are endorphins exactly anyway?
+And WTF are endorphins, exactly, and what do endorphins and exercise have in common, anyway?

 I took these questions and more to J. Kip Matthews, PhD, a sports psychologist (in other words: an endorphins expert).
 He’s well-versed in brain-body connections not only with endorphins but other neurotransmitters, too.
 He also works with elite athletes of all types helping them deal with stress, depression, and anxiety.
 (Dancing gracefully in front of hundreds of people or playing tennis in front of a full stadium can 100-percent affect your performance.)

-Here, Dr. Matthews gives the low-down on everything you need to know about endorphins, those dearly coveted, feel good chemicals that not only has health benefits, but turns going to the gym into an activity you enjoy.
+Here, Dr. Matthews gives the low-down on everything you need to know about endorphins and exercise.
+Because not only do those coveted, feel good chemicals have health benefits, but help turn going to the gym into an activity you can enjoy.

 What are endorphins?